 So far this wonderful space you see above has been underutilized.

 The Concert Series

-In the Spring 2013 we launched a concert series for our community that will more fully utilize this exceptional space.
+In 2013, TSSUC, launched a concert series for our community in order to more fully utilize this exceptional space.
 The series has been succinctly titled “Music at Trinity”.
-Advertising will clearly indicate that “Trinity-St. Stephen’s United Church” is the home of and host for the series.
+Advertising clearly indicates that “Trinity-St. Stephen’s United Church” is the home of and host for the series.

 We began modestly with 3 concerts in 2013.
-We also intend, over time, to provide a varied concert offering: classical, contemporary, folk, blues, choral, instrumental, etc. We want the series to have broad community appeal while always respecting the “sanctuary” environment in which these concerts will be held.
+Since that time, we have provided a varied concert offering: classical, contemporary, folk, blues, choral, instrumental, etc. We want the series to have broad community appeal while always respecting the “sanctuary” environment in which these concerts will be held.

-Any net revenues from these events will be dedicated to ensuring that this space at Trinity-St. Stephen’s United Church is well maintained and will remain available to this congregation and to the Amherst area community for many years to come!
+Any net revenues from these events is dedicated to ensuring that this space at Trinity-St. Stephen’s United Church is well maintained and will remain available to this congregation and to the Amherst area community for many years to come!

-Trinity-St. Stephen’s is most grateful to the Family and Friends of the late Margaret (Margie) J. MacMaster for the recent (Feb.
-‘14) generous donation of a new C7 Concert Grand Piano for the sanctuary.
-This piano will be a most welcome addition to Sunday worship and to the on-going music ministry of this church.
+Trinity-St. Stephen’s is most grateful to the Family and Friends of the late Margaret (Margie) J. MacMaster for the generous donation of a new C7 Concert Grand Piano for the sanctuary.
+This piano has been a most welcome addition to Sunday worship and to the on-going music ministry of this church.
 It will also be invaluable in attracting many concert artists who require such an instrument and who may be interested in performing in our Music at Trinity Concert Series.
-This wonderful instrument was dedicated at morning worship on Sunday, June 1, 2014.